 The hill offered more than just a pretty view for Luang Prabang’s original founders – they saw it as a sacred area akin to Mount Meru of Buddhist mythology, and used it as a central point from which the rest of Luang Prabang radiates.

 Visitors ascend 328 steps to the top of That Phousi and the temple at its peak.
 The temple, known as Wat Chom Si, was built in 1804, and its gilded stupa can be seen from almost every point in Luang Prabang.

 Entrance fee to Wat Chom Si costs LAK 20,000 ($2.36) if you’re a foreigner.
 Wat Chom Si is highly regarded by Laotians as one of the city’s most sacred sites; if you’re planning to ascend to this point, you’ll need to dress and behave properly as befits a sacred Buddhist temple.

+If you only have time to visit one temple, make it Wat Xieng Thong (location on Google Maps).
 Completed in 1560 by King Setthathirath, Wat Xieng Thong grew in importance to become a revered royal temple under the direct guardianship of the Lao Kings; in fact, the monarchs were often crowned in the wat itself.

 The temple is one of Laos’ most beautiful, and is decorated as befitting a royal site: a three-layered roof tops the structure, gilded doors at the entrance show moments from the Buddha’s eventful life, and the Red Chapel’s walls are adorned with mosaics.

-Entrance fee costs LAK 20,000 to the Wat’s interior.
+The entrance fee costs LAK 20,000.
 The compound is open to visitors from 8am to 5pm every day.

 Visit Laos’ First and Only Water Buffalo Dairy